vedi/ios-profile/README.md

 1. Add `-lSoomlaiOSProfileTwitter -lSTTwitter` to the project's "Other Linker Flags"
   > **ios-profile** uses the [STTWitter](https://github.com/nst/STTwitter) library (v 0.1.5) to support Twitter integration

+### Google+

+Google+ is supported out-of-the-box, authentication is done either through the signed in Google+ account or through web browser (fallback).
+Follow the next steps to make it work:

+1. Follow [Step 1.
+Creating the Google Developers Console project](https://developers.google.com/+/mobile/ios/getting-started#step_1_creating_the_console_name_project) and create a google+ app for iOS.

+1. Follow [Step 3.
+Add a URL type](https://developers.google.com/+/mobile/ios/getting-started#step_3_add_a_url_type) and add url type to your application to allow browser based authentication.

+1. Navigate to [social-providers/ios-profile-google/libs](https://github.com/soomla/ios-profile/tree/master/social-providers/ios-profile-google/libs) and add the following frameworks to your application:
+    * GooglePlus.framework
+    * GoogleOpenSource.framework
+    * GooglePlus.bundle

+  > **ios-profile** uses [Google Plus SDK 1.7.1](https://developers.google.com/+/mobile/ios/upgrading-sdk) to support Google Plus integration.

+1. Add additional frameworks to your project:
+    * AddressBook.framework
+    * AssetsLibrary.framework
+    * Foundation.framework
+    * CoreLocation.framework
+    * CoreMotion.framework
+    * CoreGraphics.framework
+    * CoreText.framework
+    * MediaPlayer.framework
+    * Security.framework
+    * SystemConfiguration.framework
+    * UIKit.framework

+1. Add `-lSoomlaiOSProfileGoogle` to the project's "Other Linker Flags"

+1. Set the "bundle identifier" of your application to the "BUNDLE ID" of your google+ app.

+  > BUNDLE ID is located under "APIs & auth" -> "Credentials" -> "Client ID for iOS application" in your google+ app page.

 ### Browser-based Authentication